The-Balthazar/BrewWikiGen/README.md

-    with table values containing keys that match the syntax `[Section]Prefix` or `[Section]Suffix`, where `[Section]` matches the English names of sections, like `Weapons` or `Adjacency`, or `LeadSuffix`, with string values, or keyed with `Videos` with an array of tables that match the format `{YouTube = '[Video ID]', '[Display name]'}`, where `[Video ID]` is the 11-ish character YouTube video ID, and `[Display name]` is the link caption to display.
+    with table values containing keys that match the syntax `[Section]Prefix` or `[Section]Suffix`, where `[Section]` matches the English names of sections, like `Weapons` or `Adjacency`, or `LeadSuffix`, with string values, or keyed with `Trivia` with the value either being a string or an array of strings; a string included as-is, and an array being formatted as a bulleted list, or keyed with `Videos` with an array of tables that match the format `{YouTube = '[Video ID]', '[Display name]'}`, where `[Video ID]` is the 11-ish character YouTube video ID, and `[Display name]` is the link caption to display.